suit-wg/information-model/draft-ietf-suit-information-model.md

 Implements: [REQ.USE.PAYLOAD](#req-use-payload)

-## Manifest Envelope Element: Key Claims {#manifest-element-key-claims}
+## Manifest Envelope Element: Delegation Chain {#manifest-element-key-claims}

-The [Signature](#manifest-element-signature) is NOT REQUIRED to cover the Key Claims element.
-The Key Claims element provides a chain of key delegations (or references to them) for the device to follow in order to verify the key that authenticated the manifest using a trusted key.
-Because this element is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.
+The [Signature](#manifest-element-signature) is NOT REQUIRED to cover the delegation chain.
+The delegation chain offers enhanced authorization functionality via authorization tokens.
+Each token itself is protected and does not require another layer of protection and because the delegation chain is needed to verify the signature, it must be placed in the Manifest Envelope, rather than the Manifest.

 This element is OPTIONAL to implement.